muzijunyan/opencv.js/README.md

 R.delete();
 ```

-## 4. convert to different color spaces, AND extract channels
+### c. convert to different color spaces, AND extract channels

 You can convert the color image from the original RGB color space to CIE L\*a\*b\* color space, extract the L channel to get the perceptual lightness of the image.